 A NFS must support all phases of the project.
 Feasibility study costs are typically shared 50 percent Federal and 50 percent non-Federal, but this study is 100 percent federally funded.
-For nonstructural features, design and implementation phases are cost-shared, with the NFS providing 35 percent of the total project costs.
+For NS features, design and implementation phases are cost-shared, with the NFS providing 35 percent of the total project costs.
 Once a project has been implemented, OMRR&R of the project is a 100 percent non-Federal responsibility.

-Total project first costs of the TSP at FY 24 price levels are approximately \$1.56 through 1.66 B. The total fully funded cost of the project, with escalation through the mid-point of construction, is approximately \$1.92 through 2.04 B (Table 7-1).
+Total project first costs of the RP at FY 25 price levels are approximately \$1.05 B. The total fully funded cost of the project, with escalation through the mid-point of construction, is approximately \$1.25 B (Table 7-1).
 As part of feasibility level design activities, the costs will continue to be refined and will be updated within the final report.

 Table 7-1.
-Project First and Total Apportionments
+Project First Costs and Total Apportionments